If you are new here please read this first.

 5. Using First-Person Expressions in Academic Context

-Using first person in academic context makes your essay look casual and informal.
+Using the first person in an academic context makes your essay look casual and informal.
 You should aim for the opposite effect: objective expressions.
-Unless you’re writing a personal essay, avoid using first person in academic writing.
+Unless you’re writing a personal essay, avoid using the first person in academic writing.

 Needless to say, you’ll explain how and why that can be argued.
 You’ll support all statements with facts.
 That’s what academic writing is all about.
 It’s not only about your opinions; it’s also about in-depth research.

 Can you recognize some of these mistakes in your writing?
 If that’s the case, it’s time to start avoiding them.
 Keep practicing and you’ll get better!